Hakim Khan Sur Award - (Instituted in 1986-87)

-His sacrifice is symbolic of the supremacy of ideology over religious and comminution – a unique example of his belief in the principles and commitment of unquestionable loyalty and devotion to Manav Dharma.
+His sacrifice is symbolic of the supremacy of ideology over religious and communal consideration - a unique example of his belief in the principles and commitment of unquestionable loyalty and devotion to Manav Dharma.

-The Hakim Khan Sur award is a National Award.
+Hakim Khan Sur Award is National Award.
 This award has been instituted to honour work of permanent value for the cause of national integration.

 2. A ’Toran’ plaque of honour.